Provence Holiday Home Owner Shares Her Luberon Lifestyle

 Provence and the Cote d’Azur appear to evoke a decorative style in homes, restaurants and hotels.
-Is this decorative style you have used at your properties?
+What is the decorative style you have used at your properties?

 We have combined Provence, Cote d’Azur and England in the interior finishes.
 Otherwise, we find there are too much grey and blue-grey in modern Provencal decor.

 Your self-catering villa properties are in different locations.
-Can describe the countryside near Ferme du Val, les Vallons and Mas de la Boissiere?
+Can describe the countryside near Ferme du Val and les Vallons?

 Ferme du Val has the advantage of being closer than our other properties, to Aix en Provence, the International schools, as well as the Mediterranean coast.
 Set in the middle of the countryside the property offers a peaceful base for great walks and cycling straight from the house.
 It is not far from all the amenities of both St Cannat and Lambesc (tennis courts, local markets, grocery stores and more).
 The excellent Barben Zoo is only a 5-minute drive away for families with kids.
 The Pont Royal Golf Course is always a temptation for many of our guests.

-Mas de la Boissiere and Les Vallons are both just outside the Luberon village of Cucuron made famous for being the backdrop in the movie “The Good Year.”
-Both properties are in the Luberon National Park, which is beautiful countryside for great walks and cycling.
-The homes are only a 5-10-minute drive to excellent restaurants and only 30 minutes from the centre of Aix-en-Provence.
+Les Vallons is just outside the Luberon village of Cucuron made famous for being the backdrop in the movie “The Good Year.”
+The property is in the Luberon National Park, which is beautiful countryside for great walks and cycling.
+The home is only a 5-10-minute drive to excellent restaurants and only 30 minutes from the centre of Aix-en-Provence.
 There are lovely markets nearby, as well as accessible tennis and golf.